opensourcecu/opensourcecu.github.io/_posts/2007-04-16-are-you-on-yelp.md

 layout: post
 title: Are you on Yelp?

-excerpt: 'I'm making this post partly because I fear that a lot of credit unions are about to jump into social media with a "let's throw a blog at it" mentality.
-"It" being (a) the problem of dwindling returns and rising costs for traditional marketing and (b) a desire to sit at the cool kids' table.'
+excerpt: I'm making this post partly because I fear that a lot of credit unions are about to jump into social media with a "let's throw a blog at it" mentality.
+"It" being (a) the problem of dwindling returns and rising costs for traditional marketing and (b) a desire to sit at the cool kids' table.

 legacy: true

 author:
   name: Trey Reeme
   twitter: creeme
   bio: Cofounder and COO of Trabian
   image: authors/trey.png

 comments:
   - author: terrell
     body: "I've been active on Yelp in Seattle since last June.
 There have been many discussions in the Talk Threads about businesses Yelping themselves or employees Yelping the place they work for.
 I happen to think it's a great idea and agree with the DONT guidelines Yelp offers.\r\n\r\nIn Seattle at least, I haven't seen businesses setting up their own profiles.
 Also, I haven't seen good results when business owners plug themselves in a talk thread.\r\n\r\nI have heard great things about businesses recognizing Yelpers.
 For example, if you write a glowing review of a place, the business might send you a private message and offer you a discount on something.
 When that happens, the Yelper usually talks about it. \r\n\r\nI've had great conversations about credit unions in the talk threads and have had a couple of my Yelp friends open accounts with Verity due to our discussions."